-Until the 1970s, the predominant view in yacht cruising circles was that trans-ocean crossings and long-range passages could only be made successfully in sailing yachts.
-Scroll down to keep reading about the history of Nordhavn.
+Nordhavn Yachts are a widely popular and successful long distance cruising vessel, but it wasn't until the 1970s that the predominant view in yacht cruising circles would change from feeling that trans-ocean crossings and long-range passages could only be made successfully in sailing yachts.

 The 50s and 60s were filled with published tales of ocean crossings cruises by small-yacht sailors like Blondie Hasler, Robin Knox-Johnson, Thomas Fleming Day, Harry Pidgeon, and Alain Gerbault (http://www.bwsailing.com/bw/cruising-news/great-voyages-in-small-boats/) — not to mention globe-girdling cruises by pretty ordinary couples such as Eric and Susan Hiscock and Lin and Larry Pardey — sailors all.

 Then in 1963, naval architect, Robert Bebee, designed and built for himself in Singapore a modest 50-foot power yacht, “Passagemaker”, upon which he proceeded to cross oceans, eventually putting some 50,000 nautical miles under her keel before publishing his landmark book, Voyaging Under Power, in 1975.

 (Seattle Yachts provides access to thousands of boats and yachts available on the market today.
 These new and used yachts for sale around the world and on the MLS may or may not be listed with Seattle Yachts, however we have the expert team on staff to help you with the purchase of any brand or type of boat.)